novoda/novoda/style-guides/swift/README.markdown

 ## Copyright Statement

-We do not include any copyright statements in the source files.
+Do not include any copyright statements in the source files.

 ## Smiley Face